ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- 1 tier-2 void;
 - 2 interactables:
 	- 2 drones;
+- 3 skill variants:
+	- all for Engineer;
 - and 5 artifacts.

 ### Mod Content: Items & Equipments